An electric vehicle is abbreviated as an EV. EVs are cars that are either partially or entirely powered by electricity.

 Conclusion

 The advancements made in the electric car sector in recent years are increasing, but also critical because of rising global greenhouse gas emissions.
-As illustrated in the economic, social, and environmental analyses parts of this website, the benefits of electric cars greatly outweigh the costs.
+As illustrated in the economic, social, and environmental analyses parts of this website, the benefits of the electric vehicle course greatly outweigh the costs.